using Pumas

 1 Introduction

-This tutorials represents a slight deviation from most other models presented and performed in Pumas that often includes pharmacokinetic modeling.
+This tutorial represents a slight deviation from most other models presented and performed in Pumas that often includes pharmacokinetic modeling.
 Here, we will focus on simple Exposure-Response (ER) models.
 ER models can be models of efficacy, safety, toxicity, or any other response.
 The response can be continuous in nature, it can be binary, or even multinomial such as ordinal pain score models.

 The main point of the tutorial is to introduce the situation where there is data that does not come with an inherent dynamical system component.
 Instead, we want to study the effect of an exposure measure such as plasma concentration (potentially as a proxy for biophase concentration) or AUC on some kind of response.
 The response could be almost any response you can think of from the total area of the body affected by eczema, a pain-score, pain relief indicator, body weight, presence of vomiting, or any other efficacy, safety, or toxicity measure.
 To keep things simple and focus on higher level ideas we go with a sigmoidal Emax model (with a Hill exponent) for some hypothetical response given some level of plasma concentrations.